tjensen/mc-limit/README.md

 ## To-Do List

-* Make it easy to install as a gem.
 * Add a "parent" UI for adjusting the current day's remaining play time.
 * Use a GUI toolkit (Shoes?) and be portable